dalibo/emaj/docs/en/traces.rst

 The emaj_hist table
 -------------------

-All operations performed by E-Maj, and that impact in any way a tables group, are traced into a table named *emaj_hist*.
+All operations performed by E-Maj, and that impact in any way a table group, are traced into a table named *emaj_hist*.

 Any user having *emaj_adm* or *emaj_viewer* rights may look at the *emaj_hist* content.